 22 May — 15 Aug 2021

-Combining contemporary art, cultural practices and working with materials redolent of the land itself, Dale Harding, who is of Bidjara, Gungalu and Garingbal, Indigenous Australian descent, presents an exhibition that is evocative of place – the landscapes within Queensland’s central highlands that he belongs to.
+Combining contemporary art, cultural practices and working with materials redolent of the land itself, D Harding, who is of Bidjara, Gungalu and Garingbal, Indigenous Australian descent, presents an exhibition that is evocative of place – the landscapes within Queensland’s central highlands that they belong to.

-There is no before, is the first solo exhibition by Dale Harding in Aotearoa / New Zealand.
+There is no before, is the first solo exhibition by D Harding in Aotearoa / New Zealand.

-There is no before features a new body of minimalist paintings and sculptures created by Harding that add to the canon of his family’s cultural production.
-It also includes eighteen Nulla Nulla, a rarely exhibited collection of taonga (cultural treasures) selected by him and loaned from Te Papa, that he has family connection with.
+There is no before features a new body of minimalist paintings and sculptures created by Harding that add to the canon of their family’s cultural production.
+It also includes eighteen nulla nulla, a rarely exhibited collection of taonga (cultural treasures) selected by Harding and loaned from Te Papa, that they have family connection with.

-To learn more about Dale Harding and his art practice, please look at the below links:
+To learn more about D Harding and their art practice, please look at the below links: